• About

 What does S. 744 : The Immigration Bill Address:

-Border Security: DHS (Department of Homeland Security) will tighten up on border security and it provides a budget of 6.5 Billion to increase resources and infrastructure with more tax dollars spent on basic border surveillance.
+Border Security: DHS (Department of Homeland Security) will tighten up on border security and it provides a budget of 6.5 Billion to increase resources and infrastructure, more tax dollars spent on basic border surveillance.

 Immigrant Visas: RPI (Registered Provisional Immigrant) is the status that will be given to immigrants who meet specific legal standards as addressed in S. 744.
 The ability to apply for family members who are in the country without updated documentation or illegal status will be granted a path to citizenship.
 This is a costly matter and lower income families are less likely to meet the minimum standards.